wwarby/walker/README.md

 - Flame icon by [Those Icons](https://www.flaticon.com/authors/those-icons) from [www.flaticon.com](https://www.flaticon.com/free-icon/fire_483675)

 ## Changelog
+- 0.5.0
+  - Use larger fonts where possible on all devices
+  - Make daily steps and calories text darker on white backgrounds
+  - Add support for new watch models
 - 0.4.1
   - Fix battery icon position bug on 240x240px screens
 - 0.4.0